Thursday, January 28, 2016

 421. Floodland (1987) - The Sisters of Mercy

-Finally checking out the Sisters of Mercy, I was immediately sold upon hearing "Dominion/Mother Russia", the opening track off their amazing Floodland album.
-"Lucretia My Reflection" and the album's epic center "This Corrosion" are just as fantastic and Andrew Eldritch's borderline funny baritone gets a fine work out in the the ballads "1959" and "Torch".
+Finally checking out the Sisters of Mercy, I was immediately sold upon hearing "Dominion/Mother Russia", the opening track from their amazing Floodland album.
+"Lucretia My Reflection" and the album's epic center "This Corrosion" are just as fantastic, and Andrew Eldritch's borderline funny baritone gets a fine work out in the the ballads "1959" and "Torch".
 The closer "Colours" is the creepiest of the bunch, fittingly so to slam home the Gothic gloom that is primarily this band's shtick.
 Eldritch went for a comparatively more abrasive sound on the also top notch Sisters debut First and Last and Always and then cranked up the guitars on their final Vision Thing before abandoning committing the time and energy to put out a full length ever again.

 420. The Low End Theory (1991) - A Tribe Called Quest